-In the first year, graduate students usually take the three required courses related to syntax and semantics (some students opt to take Semantics I in their second year):
+In the first year, graduate students usually take two required courses related to syntax and semantics:

 - LIN 380L: Syntax I. This is a graduate introduction to syntax.
 Students learn the transformational framework for grammatical analysis (Principles and Parameters theory).
 This course is offered every Fall semester.

 - LIN 381L: Syntax II.
 The continuation of Syntax I, this course provides students with a background in the lexicalist, non-transformational approach to syntax (Lexical Functional Grammar).
-It is offered every Spring semester.
+It is normally offered in the Spring semester.

-LIN 381S: Semantics II is normally offered in the Spring semester.
+- LIN 381S: Semantics II is normally offered in the Fall semester.
 This course deals in more depth in a series of special topics in formal semantics and/or pragmatics.

-LIN 393S: Topics in syntax and semantics is the general title for advanced seminars in syntax and semantics.
+- LIN 393S: Topics in syntax and semantics is the general title for advanced seminars in syntax and semantics.
 These seminars vary in topic from semester to semester.
-A seminar is normally offered every semester.
+A seminar is normally offered most semesters.
 Recent topics have included The Syntax-Lexicon Interface, Agreement and Pronouns, Lexical Semantic Typology, and Information and Intonation.
 Students normally undertake original research and write a term paper for these seminars.